Angina Pectoris (cont.)

-Stable angina is the most common angina, and the type most people mean when they
+Stable angina is the most common angina, and the type most people mean when they refer to angina.

-People with stable angina usually have angina symptoms on a regular basis.
+- People with stable angina usually have angina symptoms on a regular basis.
 The episodes occur in a pattern and are predictable.

-For most people, angina symptoms occur after short bursts of exertion.
+- For most people, angina symptoms occur after short bursts of exertion.

-Stable angina symptoms usually last less than five minutes.
+- Stable angina symptoms usually last less than five minutes.

-They are usually relieved by rest or medication, such as nitroglycerin under the tongue.
+- They are usually relieved by rest or medication, such as nitroglycerin under the tongue.

 Unstable angina is less common.
 Angina symptoms are unpredictable and often occur at rest.

-This may indicate a worsening of stable angina, but sometimes the first time a person has angina it is already unstable.
+- This may indicate a worsening of stable angina, but sometimes the first time a person has angina it is already unstable.

 - The symptoms are worse in unstable angina - the pains are more frequent, more severe, last longer, occur at rest, and are not relieved by nitroglycerin under the tongue.

-the healthcare provider or a hospital emergency department.
+- Unstable angina is not the same as a heart attack, but it warrants an immediate visit to the doctor or a hospital emergency department.
 The patient may need to be hospitalized to prevent a heart attack.

-An angina episode that is different from the regular pattern
+- An angina episode that is different from the regular pattern